PassEntry/android-coding-test/README.md

 #### Success Response

-If the correct credentials are given, the response body contains an API token to be used with the `/taps` endpoint (described further below).
+If the correct credentials are given (see above), the response body contains an API token to be used with the `/taps` endpoint (described further below).

 - Status Code: `200 OK`